appwrite/appwrite/docs/sdks/php/GETTING_STARTED.md

 ## Getting Started

 ### Init your SDK
-Initialize your SDK code with your project ID which can be found in your project settings page and your new API secret Key from previous phase.
+Initialize your SDK code with your project ID which can be found in your project settings page and your new API secret Key from project's API keys section.

 ```php
 $client = new Client();